 It’s easy to think that all roofs are pretty much made the same way using the same materials.
 Though all roofs serve the same overall purpose, there are different roofing systems for various buildings and purposes.
 The types of roofing systems that work for most structures will not necessarily work for a commercial property’s roofing needs.

 Differences Between Common and Commercial Roofing Systems

-Before you hire a roofing contractor to repair your existing roof or install a new roofing system, it’s important to understand the difference between common and commercial roofing systems.
+Before you hire a qualified roofing contractor to repair your existing roof or install a new roofing system, it’s important to understand the difference between common and commercial roofing systems.

 Unlike non-commercial roofs, the designs for commercial roofs are usually much larger and flatter.
-Their surfaces need to be stronger than the common styles in order to withstand the weight of large commercial-grade HVAC units and industrial pipes and multiple openings are needed to accommodate any vents, blowers or smoke stacks that correspond to the businesses’ needs.
+Their surfaces need to be stronger than the common styles in order to withstand the weight of large commercial-grade HVAC units and industrial pipes and multiple openings are needed to accommodate any vents, blowers, or smoke stacks that correspond to the businesses’ needs.

 The next major difference between these two types of roofing systems is their materials.
 Non-commercial roof construction begins with a plywood base that’s nailed to the home’s rafters.
 Then the plywood is covered with asphalt shingles, ceramic tiles, or wooden shakes to finish the job.

 Although that system works for other structures, it’s not viable for commercial properties.
 The materials needed for commercial roofing systems must be extra tough and even more durable.
-Here are three of the best commercial roofing systems:
+Here are three of the best types of commercial roofing systems:

 Thermoplastic Polyolefin Commercial Roofing System

 Thermoplastic Polyolefin (TPO) commercial roofing systems are the most popular choice for various commercial, industrial, and manufacturing property needs because they’re extremely durable and cost-effective.
 Directly attached to the building’s insulation, this system’s single-ply rubber or synthetic membrane is not only strong, it's also more energy efficient than many systems.